AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-storefront.md

 ---
 title: Apply and Configure a Storefront Theme | Commerce Frontend Development
-description: View code samples for applying a theme for the Adobe Commerce and Magento Open Source storefront application.
+description: Learn how to apply and configure storefront themes in Adobe Commerce and Magento Open Source.
 ---

 # Apply and configure a storefront theme